wordofwarning/wordofwarning.org/coronavirus/index.md

 • Scottee has <a href="http://www.scottee.co.uk/single-post/2020/03/20/Room-to-Respond-2020" target="_blank">some paid opportunities available</a>.
 • Supercool's <a href="http://supercooldesign.co.uk/blog/keeping-it-live" target="_blank">blog</a> — links, resources + ideas on quick routes to live-streaming.
 • The Space's <a href="http://www.thespace.org/resource/live-streaming-arts-lo-fi-and-low-cost-options" target="_blank">guide to live streaming for the arts by Jason Crouch</a> — lo-fi and low cost options.
+• Theatre Support Information from UK Theatre and SOLT — a <a href="http://theatresupport.info" target="_blank">centralised support + advice page</a> for anyone in the theatre industry with info about how + where you can access support from leading theatrical charities.